MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ### To configure privacy settings

-1. Under **Privacy settings**, configure the minimum group size in the corresponding field.
+1. In **Privacy settings**, configure the minimum group size in the corresponding field.
-2. Hide any desired meeting subject lines from query results in the corresponding drop-down menu.
+2. Optionally hide meeting subject lines from query results in the corresponding drop-down menu..
-3. Exclude any domains, email addresses, or words from subject lines that you want from analysis.
+3. Exclude from analysis any sensitive domains, email addresses, or keywords in subject lines.
 4. Carefully verify that your privacy settings are correct and then select **"I confirm that all privacy settings are complete and that data will not be made available until user licenses have been applied**".
 Settings are not final until you select this check box.
 5. At the top right of the page, select **Save**.

   Workplace Analytics only begins processing data when privacy settings run for the first time after you select **Save**.
   Processing your data can take up to two weeks to complete.
 Once the data is ready, you can then upload the organizational data file.
-Privacy settings take effect after the organizational data file has been uploaded and processed.
+Privacy settings take effect _after_ the organizational data file has been uploaded and processed.

 > [!Note]
 > All subsequent changes to privacy settings after they run for the first time do not take effect until the next time that Workplace Analytics refreshes collaboration data.